The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: The H data

-The 6.8 MeV peak is well seen in the empty-target-corrected MM spectrum in Fig.\ \ref{fig:epsdis-all} (a) with an average cross section of $\simeq 230$ $\mu$b/sr being deduced for the c.m.\ angular range $5^{\circ}<\theta_{\text{c.m.}}<20^{\circ}$.
-As far as the cross section behavior in the $16^{\circ}<\theta_{\text{c.m.}}<20^{\circ}$ range is actually smooth [see Figs.\ \ref{fig:exp-all-6h} (b,c)], then the \emph{resonant} part of the cross section can be estimated as $d\sigma/d\Omega_{\text{c.m.}}\simeq 190$ $\mu$b/sr for the c.m.\ angular range $5^{\circ}<\theta_{\text{c.m.}}<16^{\circ}$.
-The steep rise of the spectrum at $3.0-3.5$ MeV and the broad 6.8 MeV bump provide together an indication on another state at about 4.5 MeV.
-No indication on the 2.6 MeV state (the $^{6}$H ground state, as suggested in Refs.\ \cite{Aleksandrov:1984,Belozyorov:1986}) is found.
-By assuming that \emph{three} excess events at $E_T<3.5$ MeV could be attributed to such a state, the cross section limit for its population is set as $d\sigma/d\Omega_{\text{c.m.}} \lesssim 3$ $\mu$b/sr.
+The 6.8 MeV bump is clearly seen in the empty-target-corrected MM spectrum in Fig.\ \ref{fig:epsdis-all} (a) with an average cross section of $\simeq 190(40)$ $\mu$b/sr being deduced for the c.m.\ angular range $5^{\circ}<\theta_{\text{c.m.}}<16^{\circ}$.
+This reasonably large cross section is consistent with the resonant population mechanism.
+This value is also in a very good agreement with the cross section obtained by FRESCO calculations, see Fig.\ \ref{fig:fresco}.
+The steep rise of the spectrum at $3.0-3.5$ MeV and the broad left tail of the 6.8 MeV bump provide together an indication that another $^{6}$H state may be located at about 4.5 MeV, see the discussion of Figs.\ \ref{fig:interpret} (c) and (d) in Section \ref{sec:interpret} below.
+No indication on the $2.6-2.9$ MeV state (the $^{6}$H ground state, as suggested in Refs.\ \cite{Aleksandrov:1984,Belozyorov:1986,Caamano:2008}) is found.